Ideas wanted for innovative partnerships

 Partnerships for Forests provides a combination of grants and technical assistance to help selected partnerships move towards commercial scale up.
 This funding will be provided based on an agreed set of outputs as well as an agreed time period for delivery.
 If partnerships succeed in delivering these outputs, or if Partnerships for Forests judges the partnership suitable for further support, the project partners may apply for further funding to reach the next stage of maturity.

-Technical assistance will primarily be provided by the implementing partners, Palladium and McKinsey and Company.
+Technical assistance will primarily be provided by the implementing partners, Palladium and Systemiq.
 Partnerships can use grant funding to procure additional technical assistance.

 Grants can be used to support a wide range of activities.
 However expenditure must always be related to advancing a partnership towards the next stage of commercial maturity.